frakti/windows-chef-poc/README.md

 This is one time operation.
 To simplify it I recommend to use existing Packer template from [joefitzgerald/packer-windows](https://github.com/joefitzgerald/packer-windows).
 Clone the repo and run: `packer build windows_2012_r2.json`.
 After it's finished in the same dir you will get `windows_2012_r2_virtualbox.box` which can be imported to Vagrant using `vagrant box add win_server_2012 windows_2012_r2_virtualbox.box`.

-*If you need different Widndows-based distributions check closer that repo*
+*If you need different Widndows-based distributions check closer that repo.*

 ### Build Chef Server